 Knowledge is power, regardless of however near or far you may be to your retired years.
 Read on to learn more about the average American net worth at retirement and then use that information to plan for your future accordingly.
 If you have a specific question in mind, you can use the links below to jump straight to the answer you’re looking for.

 What is the average net worth of a retired person?

 According to the U.S. Census Bureau, the median net worth for homeowners age 65 and older is $201,500.
 Before you compare your net worth to this number, bear these disclaimers in mind:

 - The report provides the median, not the average retirement net worth.
-That means that $201,500 represents the middle point, where half of households have more and half of households have less.
+That means that $201,500 represents the middle point, where half of the households have more and half of the households have less.
 Sapling.com explains that the median retirement net worth is considered to be more accurate than the mathematical average, which adds the wealth of all U.S. households and divides it by the total number of households.

 The average retirement net worth is a much higher number because there are a few very wealthy Americans who make the socio-economic status of an average household seem much wealthier than it is.

 - Note that “net worth” is the sum of what you own minus what you owe.
 This measurement of wealth adds all of the assets you’ve accumulated (your home, car, IRA, etc.) and subtracts the amount of debts accrued (such as mortgages, car loans, and student loan debt).
 Net worth is a different measure than gross income, which is the amount of money earned before anything is taken out for taxes or deductions.

 - The census survey samples households, so the $201,500 number may not reflect a retiree’s data if they are not part of a U.S. household.
 The National Health Care for the Homeless Council reported that the number of elderly people experiencing homelessness is expected to rise by a third—from 44,172 to 58,772—between 2010 and 2020.